shaikasheesh/Gemini_Pro_Google/README.md

-# Gemini_Pro_Google
+# Introduction
-test the capabilities of Gemini Pro Model
+Understand the Implementation of Google's Gemini LLM Models

+# Invoice_Info_Extration
+Lets deep dive into use case where we will extract information from a Invoice which is a PDF